russ-schumacher/fortcollins_snowstorms/README.md

 This code also requires you to get an account for ECMWF's "Climate Data Store" API.
 Instructions for getting an account and setting up a few other things can be found at [this link](https://cds.climate.copernicus.eu/api-how-to).

+## Which cases are we interested in?

+I built this to analyze storms with at least 12" of total snowfall, where a 'storm' is defined as one or more consecutive days of measurable snowfall, at the Fort Collins weather station since 1979.
+It plots maps starting four days before the first day of the storm, through four days after the first day of the storm; with maps twice a day at 00 and 12 UTC.
+Here, these are listed in a file named 'snowstorms_12inch_fortcollins_post1979.csv', which also includes the total and daily snowfall for each storm.  *But here's the easy part: all you need is a text or csv file with a single column of dates to read in, and the code will make plots for your list of cases.*